DraconianLore/Koios/Readme.md

 ### Front-end:

 - run `npm install` to get all required dependancies
+- create a `.env` file in your root directory and add your backend url
+    * BASE_URL=/your backend url/
 - run `npm start` to start the app
 - Download the 'Expo' app on your device
 - scan the QR Code that appears in your terminal(or browser if you prefer)